 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-The reserve for uncertain tax positions includes \$0.1 million of interest and penalties as of December 31, 2023 and 2022.
+The reserve for uncertain tax positions includes \$0.1 million of interest and penalties as of both December 31, 2024 and 2023.
 The favorable settlement of all uncertain tax positions would impact the Company's effective income tax rate.
-Tax years going back to 2018 remain open for examination by all significant federal, state and foreign authorities.
+Tax years going back to 2019 remain open for examination by all significant federal, state and foreign authorities.